buildyourowninternet/buildyourowninternet.github.io/cow/index.md

 layout: cow
 ---

 ## Double congrats, you're still connected to a mesh network!
 You're seeing this on my (Cow's) server, which is hosted on a small computer called a Raspberry Pi.
-You might be connected to the wifi spot "peoplesopen.net cow" or "peoplesopen.net cow," either way you're on the mesh!
+You might be connected to the wifi spot "peoplesopen.net cow" or "peoplesopen.net chicken," either way you're on the mesh!

 ## [Click here to connect get back to Chicken's Coop](http://100.65.26.2)